Gofven/flowback-backend/README.md

 Voter:
   - Can vote (with equal weight).
   - Have secret votes.
-  - Can delegate temporally in any subject area as long as they want.
+  - Can delegate temporally in any subject area as long as they want and prioritize these (if a poll would be in multiple subject areas, the delegate prioritized over the others is delegated to).
 They can also delegate to a delegate in all areas (that exist currently and will appear).
   - Can override their delegate by voting themselves or changing delegate before a poll deadline.
   - Can become or stop being a delegate.